opfesoft/sol-docs/misc/Build-Tips.md

 ### DB import

-- Ensure that MySQL 5.7 is running
+- Ensure that MariaDB is running

 - Create tables:
 ```